oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

    kubernetes                         ClusterIP      10.0.0.1      <none>          443/TCP              16m
    ```

-   If the WLS Administration Console is still not available, use `kubectl describe domain` to check domain status.
+   If services are up but the WLS Administration Console is still not available, use `kubectl describe domain` to check domain status.

    ```bash
    $ kubectl describe domain domain1
    ```

    Make sure the status of cluster-1 is `ServersReady` and `Available`.
-Stauts of admin-server, managed-server1 and managed-server2 are `RUNNING`.
+The status of admin-server, managed-server1 and managed-server2 should be `RUNNING`.
+Otherwise, the cluster is likely still in the process of being fully ready.

    ```yaml
    Status: